Demeter29/votc_docs/installation.md

 # Installation

-the mod has 2 parts you need to install.
+the mod has 2 parts you need to install:

-* A CK3 mod
+* A CK3 mod.
 * A seperate application that runs in the background.

 ## mod files

-The mod files can installed through the Steam workshop or nexusmod
+The mod files can be installed through the Steam workshop or nexusmods

 [Steam workshop link](https://steamcommunity.com/sharedfiles/filedetails/?id=3346777360)